-- e.
-Any increase in the BAC in excess of the contract budget base constitutes formal reprogramming and must be formally submitted by the contractor and formally recognized by the DOE Project Manager.
+Any increase in the BAC in excess of the contract budget base constitutes formal reprogramming and must be formally submitted by the contractor and formally recognized by the DOE project manager.
 This includes documented reconciliation to the contract budget base.
-It should be clearly understood that such changes are not acceptable on a frequent basis, such as quarterly or semiannually, but may be expected to occur only once or twice during the life of a multi-year contract.
-One would not expect such an adjustment for instance on a contract with limited duration, e.g., one year. - f.
-When a contractor formally requests the DOE Project Manager for a BAC in excess of the contract budget base and the revised plan is accepted for performance reporting, this condition should be an indicator to the Cognizant Contracting Officer that progress payments, liquidation rates, or cost reimbursement fee vouchers may require review for appropriate adjustment.
+It should be clearly understood that such changes are not acceptable on a frequent basis, such as quarterly or semiannually, but may be expected to occur only one or twice during the life of a multiyear contract.
+One would not expect such an adjustment for instance on a contract with the limited duration of one year.

+When a contractor formally requests the DOE project manager for a BAC in excess of the contract budget base and the revised plan is accepted for performance reporting, this condition should be an indicator to the cognizant contracting officer (CCO) that progress payments, liquidation rates, or cost reimbursement fee vouchers may require review for appropriate adjustment.

 7. Undistributed Budget.
 Within the performance measurement baseline, the budget not identified to both a responsible organization and a CWBS element is designated as undistributed budget.
 This type of budget primarily results because it cannot be specifically allocated to cost accounts.
 The provisions for undistributed budget are to accommodate temporary situations where time constraints prevent adequate budget planning or where contract effort can be defined only in very general terms.
 Undistributed budget should not be used in lieu of proper contract planning.
-This budget should be formally allocated to cost accounts as quickly as practicable, as described below, to maintain the integrity of the time-phased performance measurement baseline.
-Usually, the establishment of undistributed budget will occur when:
+This budget should be formally allocated to cost accounts as quickly as practicable to maintain the integrity of the performance measurement baseline.

-- a.
-Contract changes are authorized.
+Usually, the establishment of undistributed budget will occur when contract changes are authorized.
 For example, reporting deadlines may preclude the planning of newly authorized work prior to report preparation.
 However, since budgets for all authorized contract work must be accounted for, some provision for the budget applicable to contract changes must be made.
 In such cases, undistributed budget identified to the specific contract changes may be established.
-Except as provided in (b.) below, the budget should be distributed to appropriate cost accounts by the end of the next reporting period. - b.
-Authorized work has not been negotiated.
+The budget should be distributed to appropriate cost accounts by the end of the next reporting period.

+Undistributed budget may be established when authorized work has not been negotiated.
 For example, the contractor may maintain budget in an undistributed budget account until negotiations have been concluded, allocating budget only to that work which will start in the interim.
 After negotiations, the remaining budget will be allocated appropriately.